 In addition to the methodological implications, a series of clinical implications can be derived from the present thesis.
 Mainly, through finding that virtual reality-based interventions are effective in reducing symptoms of anxiety and comorbid depression as compared to control in Study 1, an avenue is opened not only to patients but also to practitioners in using this evidence-based approach in managing anxious / depressive symptomatology, especially when knowing that this type of technology has been proved to be cost effective (Wood et al., 2009; Freeman et al., 2017).
 Moreover, both patients and therapists can make informed treatment decisions, knowing that the best results are obtained for specific diagnoses (i.e., specific phobia, panic disorder, flight anxiety, social phobia), especially when virtual reality exposure is used.
 In addition, companies that develop these types of technologies with the specific aim of therapy use can be informed by the fact that number of elements of interaction with the virtual environment was positively associated with better anxiety outcomes.
 The main clinical implication stemming from Study 2, especially relevant for therapists employing cognitive bias modification procedures either as standalone or as an adjuvant intervention, is that it is recommendable to employ interpretation bias modification procedures at the least, or a combination of attention bias modification and interpretation bias modification procedures at the most, when managing anxious / depressive symptomatology.
-Study 3 also has some clinical implications, the main ones being that virtual reality-based attentional control assessment represents a enjoyable and interactive alternative for patients and that this procedure has superior discriminatory power between healthy and clinical populations, thus having the potential to be used as an alternative screening tool.
+Study 3 also has some clinical implications, the main ones being that the dot-probe-based attentional bias assessment represents a procedure that has superior discriminatory power between healthy and clinical populations, thus having the potential to be used as an alternative screening tool, being also mature enough as to be a good candidate for virtual reality implementation.
 The main clinical contribution of Study 4 is that it shown that a virtual reality-based attention bias modification procedure, at the minimum, has the potential of reducing state anxiety and can be used in this sense as an adjuvant to classical evidence-based therapies.